My Family's Slave

 "My Family's Slave" is a non-fiction, biographical essay by the Pulitzer Prize-winning journalist Alex Tizon.
 It was the cover story of the June 2017 issue of The Atlantic.
 It was Tizon's final published story and was printed after his death in March 2017.
 He died on the day that The Atlantics editorial staff decided the article would be featured on the magazine's front cover, before they could tell him of their decision.
 The story went viral on the Internet and generated extensive debate, receiving both praise and criticism.
+It was later translated into the author's native Tagalog language for The Atlantics website.

 Background

-The work recounts the life story of a Filipino woman, Eudocia Tomas Pulido, known in the family as "Lola" (grandmother in Tagalog), who lived with the author's family for 64 years, for most of that time essentially as a slave, and who helped raise three generations of the author's family.
+The work recounts the life story of a Filipino woman, Eudocia Tomas Pulido, known to the author and his siblings as "Lola" (grandmother in Tagalog, which is not quite clear from the English text, and used in a honorific rather than literal sense), who lived with the author's family for 64 years, for most of that time as an unpaid or indentured servant and thus essentially as a slave, and who helped raise three generations of the author's family.

 Pulido was a distant relation of the Tizon family, from a poorer branch of the clan.
-In the 1940s, she was tricked into servitude by the author's grandfather, a military officer during the Commonwealth Era, and then at the age of 18 was "given" to the author's then 12-year-old mother as a personal slave.
+In the 1940s, due to poverty she sought to enter into servitude under the author's grandfather, a military officer during the Commonwealth Era, and then at the age of 18 was "given" to the author's then 12-year-old mother as a personal servant, which the author describes as his grandfather "tricking" her into serving his daughter, the author's mother, for life.
 Pulido came to the United States in 1964 on a special passport linked to the author's father, who was a diplomat.
 However, her travel papers expired in 1969, and she was ineligible for the permanent-resident status that the author's family received, making her an illegal immigrant in the U.S for the next two decades.
 She eventually received amnesty as a result of the Immigration Reform and Control Act of 1986, and she became a U.S. citizen in October 1998.